lrynek/design-patterns/README.md

-# Design Patterns for Fun and Proficiency in Symfony!
+# Design Patterns Episode 2

 Well hi there!
-This repository holds the code and script for the [Design Patterns for Fun and Proficiency Tutorials](https://symfonycasts.com/screencast/design-patterns) on SymfonyCasts.
+This repository holds the code and script for the [Design Patterns Episode 2](https://symfonycasts.com/screencast/design-patterns-2) on SymfonyCasts.

 ## Setup